How to survive a long haul plane journey

 We stopped off in Melbourne, Singapore and Dubai.
 We had 2 hours in Melbourne, an hour in Singapore and 5 hours in Dubai so for 25 hours, I was on a plane.

-I didn’t have any experience with long haul travel and our travel time to Hobart was 27 hours in total, we weren’t really prepared.
+I didn’t have any experience with long haul travel and I’ll be completely honest, we weren’t prepared.

 So here are a few tips that I’ve learnt to make it all that bit easier.